 The policy provides that the Trust’s gearing will not exceed 55%, with gearing being calculated as the Trust’s borrowings (excluding the Cromwell Loan) divided by the ‘as if complete’ valuation of the Properties.

-Prior to the completion of ATO Dandenong the Trust will have nil borrowings.
-After Practical Completion of the ATO Dandenong property, Cromwell will not undertake any borrowing for the Trust which would cause the interest cover ratio for the Trust to fall below 2 times.
+After Practical Completion of ATO Dandenong, Cromwell will not undertake any borrowing for the Trust which would cause the interest cover ratio for the Trust to fall below 2 times.

 Since compliance with the policy is tested at least annually, the policy also assists Cromwell to manage the risks associated with the Trust’s borrowings.